comp-med/nf-munge-sumstats/README.md

 3. Based on raw data reference genome alignment, liftover formatted file to the other reference genome (either GRCh37 or GRCh38) using [`bcftools\liftover`](https://academic.oup.com/bioinformatics/article/40/2/btae038/7585532)
+4. Save files as indexed VCF files as well as parquet tables

 ## Requirements